 Activation of consciousness must be given an outlet in the physical world as well.
 It cannot be too strongly emphasized that it is in physical life, by struggling with its problems and solving them, that man acquires all the qualities necessary for the higher evolution.

 Service makes us activate our higher emotionality and then helps us to keep our consciousness on that level.
 Service helps us to keep our attention away from the negative emotions of other people and hinders such emotions from arising in ourselves: emotions of egotism, self-pity, irritation, aggression, depression.
 Service helps us to see things, people, and ourselves in a more realistic perspective.
-Service helps us to liberate ourselves from many illusions (BED, Illusions) and fictions (BED, Fictions).
+Service helps us to liberate ourselves from many illusions and fictions.

 Self-activation, extravert activity, and service are necessary to efficient evolution also to counteract a too great and useless sensitivity.
 The explanation is this.
 Upon the activation of a somewhat higher kind of consciousness follows a greater sensitivity and impressionability.
 This turns into suggestibility and vulnerability if the individual does not simultaneously learn to control his consciousness, learn to decide himself what his consciousness is to contain.
 Also extravert work accustoms consciousness to self-activity, to active attention, and in so doing counteracts efficiently the tendency to passivity, impressionability, suggestibility, vulnerability.